Lavender – Lavandula Angustifolia

 Lavender essential oil is more commonly known as lavender extract or lavender essence.

-Lavender, from the Latin name Lavandula Angustifolia, was already used by the Romans to perfume baths.
+Lavender, which comes from the Latin name Lavandula Angustifolia, was already used by the Romans to perfume baths.

-It wasn’t until the 18th century that naturalist Carl Von Linné gave the plant the name “Lavender”.
+It wasn’t until the 18th century that naturalist Carl Von Linné attributed the name “Lavender” to the plant.

 Lavender in Valensole